stoeps13/connections-doc/source/admin/install/cp_install_services_tasks.md

 Installing the OpenSearch chart creates an additional secret – use the default secret from the bootstrap installation instead.
 See [Set up bootstrap charts](#bootstrap).

+!!! note
-**Note:** OpenSearch, because of the way it is set up starting with version 8, will not work if bootstrap didn't create its secrets and certificates beforehand.
+    OpenSearch, because of the way it is set up starting with version 8, will not work if bootstrap didn't create its secrets and certificates beforehand.

 1. Get chart and version: